 First, deploying AI-based speech analytics can be very expensive and time-consuming, involving complicated IT projects and – more often than not – the need to hire an army of data scientists to actually make it work.

 Second, even if you manage to get it up and running, you’ll soon discover that the “insights” are limited to surface-level descriptive analytics and that getting anything more out of the data will require significant resource and time investments (often in the form of expensive consulting projects).

 Finally, nearly all speech analytics solutions on the market were built for frontline workforce management market and QA automation, not customer listening, making it difficult to “retask” these solutions for a different purpose.

-Solving for these inherent challenges is what we’ve done with our new Tethr Essentials package–a new offering we’re excited to announce just in time for CCW.
+Solving for these inherent challenges is what we’ve done with Tethr Essentials–a new offering we’re excited to announce just in time for CCW.
 You can read the press release here.

 Tethr Essentials is an extremely easy-to-deploy, low-risk and cost-effective solution that is purpose-built for customer listening.
-Essentials comes out of the box with dozens of dashboards, hundreds of our most validated and tested pre-configured machine learning categories and benchmarking measures.
+As with all Tethr plans, Essentials comes out of the box with dozens of dashboards, hundreds of our most validated and tested pre-configured machine learning categories and benchmarking measures.
 Users also enjoy many of the easy-to-use features Tethr customers have come to expect–such as Tethr’s lighting-fast search and browse capability, which allows managers to quickly pinpoint opportunities across massive amounts of voice data and Tethr’s industry-leading, customizable reports and dashboards that are configurable by the average practitioner with minimal training.
-What’s more, Tethr Essentials is a living product as Tethr’s product team rolls out new categories and dashboard templates (for different use cases and verticals) throughout the year–all validated and tested on your behalf.
+What’s more, Tethr Essentials is a living product as Tethr’s product team rolls out new categories and dashboard templates (for different use cases and verticals) throughout the year–they are all validated and tested on your behalf.